Richard-Chimama/Web-Project-flights-booking/README.md

 # Web-Project0
-this project uses python, javascript to create web applications
+this project uses python, javascript, html, CSS to create web applications the project requires flask to be installed a posgressql databased to be used